 12. Geneva Lake

 Geneva Lake is famous for being the only site where mail jumping is still practiced as a traditional practice.
-The lake has a maximum length of 7.5 miles (12.1 km), a maximum depth of 135 feet, and surface area of about 5,401 acres (8.439 sq mi).
+The lake has a maximum length of 7.5 miles (12.1 km), a maximum depth of 135 feet, and a surface area of about 5,401 acres (8.439 sq mi).

 11. Green Lake